emptymonkey/dumb/README.md

 #### Wait a minute, can't I just use some fancy perl one-liner to do this? ####

 Probably, but I've never seen anyone get it right.
-Keep in mind that your perl one-liner:
+Keep this in mind when considering any regex one-liner solution:

-* is probably more than most people want to remember.
+* It's probably more complex than most people want to memorize.
-* probably won't match everything.
+* It probably won't match everything.
-* probably will match some stuff it shouldn't.
+* It probably will match some stuff that it shouldn't.
-* will be slower than this dumb tool for large inputs.
+* It will be slower than this tool when handling large inputs.

 #### Holy hell, why did you write this in Lex?! ####